My son Donovan I understand a little better; we have similar weaknesses and similar drives, but Weston

 Weston reminds me of some these flowers around.
 We've already had like three frosts, but now the warmth has returned and a few of the plants and flowers have willed to bloom again.
 I thought they were done, but no, a resurgence, a new blossom of true nature and the will to live and thrive is pushed out to manifest itself for my enjoyment.

-I will try to never take either of my boys for granted.
+I will try to never take eith

 I realize I am still just getting to know them.